On the use of the Derivative Approximation for Likelihoods for Gravitational Wave Inference: Conclusions and Perspectives

 We have shown that the DALI approximation, and in particular the doublet-DALI, can be very useful to get estimations of the posteriors which are much faster than traditional MCMC methods, and much more accurate than standard Fisher Matrix methods.
 This will allow for more accurate forecasts of the capabilities of detector upgrades and future detectors.

 We have also made a more in-depth analysis of the hybrid MCMC Fisher method, in which the FM is used simply to compute an exact likelihood which is subsequently sampled through an MCMC (or similar) method.
 This allows for the use of exact priors, instead of simple Gaussian ones.
 We show that for 1-D marginalized constraints this method performs with similar accuracy than the doublet-DALI, but fails to capture higher dimensional posteriors with similar accuracy.
-Nevertheless, it is even faster and may be an interesting tool for fast evaluations.
+Nevertheless, it is even faster, and {it turns out to be an interesting and fairly accurate} tool for fast evaluations.

+On the other hand, as currently implemented the triplet-DALI does not lead to significant improvements in terms of accuracy, and its larger computational time makes it an inconvenient trade-off to a standard MCMC.

 Fast posterior evaluation can be important beyond forecasting a large number of future GW observations.
 It can also be useful to get approximate distributions of real data as quickly as possible and thus helpful for follow-up telescope triggering in the hopes of catching any related electromagnetic emission in its early stages.